sotrepp/final_project/README.md

 Paper Puppetry: Objects should look like paper cut-outs.
 There will also be bright colors and interesting textures.
 I am additionally really interested in playing with 3D space, making it look like some objects are closer to the user than others.

 To further explain the visual style of my project I created a prototype of the first page of the story (the forest), though I haven’t yet recorded the narrating voice, meaning that there will be no story telling in this particular example.
 At this point there aren’t any interactive sound effects on the page either.

+To view the Prototype of the first page (Featuring the Nightingale in the forest) click [HERE](http://i6.cims.nyu.edu/~set390/380/final_project/nightingale/)